Links on SoundGuys may earn us a commission. Learn more.

 Lows, mids, and highs

 The song Marceline by WILLOW sounds excellent through the Sennheiser PXC 550-II, because vocals come through clearly even when percussive elements ring out.
-The song opens with individual plucks on a bass guitar, before WILLOW’s vocals enter alongside a percussive beat.
-Plucks from the bass guitar remain present throughout the song’s entirety and remain audible, even as cymbal hits accent the occasional kick drum.
+The song opens with individual bass guitar plucks, before WILLOW’s vocals enter alongside a percussive beat.
+Plucks from the bass guitar remain present throughout the song and remain audible, even as cymbal hits accent the occasional kick drum.

-WILLOW vocalizes a series of “Ohs” that are overlaid atop the latter third of the song.
-These utterances are hard to hear headsets that amplify bass notes, but are clear with the PXC 550-II without being exaggerated.
-Listeners who want accurate audio will certainly be pleased by the neutral sound signature’s versatility.
-If you temporarily want to alter the sound signature, just open the Sennheiser app and choose from any of the presets.
+WILLOW vocalizes a series of “Ohs” overlaid atop the latter third of the song.
+These utterances are hard to hear through headsets that amplify bass notes but are clear with the PXC 550-II without exaggeration.
+If you temporarily want to alter the response, just open the Sennheiser app and choose from any presets.

 Should you buy the Sennheiser PXC 550-II?